Anthrocon/www/content/2008-charity-followup/index.md

 First, the bad news: The Charity Auction had the lowest return this year since 1999, we're sorry.
 There were issues, we know - some we could've fixed, others out of our hands.
 We are working to change for 2009.
 We have plans - BIG plans - that should turn things around on many levels.
 Stay tuned!

 And now the good news: We raised a total of $3,982 for Pittsburgh Parrot Rescue, our charity this year!
 They also benefited from donations at their Dealers' Room table to the tune of $1,102!
-Kage &amp; 2's charity benefit performance raised $3,040!
+Kage & 2's charity benefit performance raised $3,040!
 Dr. Gerbasi's survey team donated $130!
 Anthrocon provided a matching (sorta) donation of $5,000!

 All told, the convention total contributed to Pittsburgh Parrot Rescue was $13,154!